dtrckd/pymake/README.md

 * Support experiments parallelization powered by [gnu-parallel](https://www.gnu.org/software/parallel/),
 * Browse, design and test several models and corpus found in the literature.

-Perspectives :
+Perspectives:

 * Web server UI and notebook automatic builder,
-* An online repo to push/fetch/search in design of experimentations, models, scripts and corpus,
+* An online repo to push/fetch/search in design of experimentation, models, scripts and corpus,
 * Better documentation (or just a documentation, needs feedback!).